 We explore work at the intersection of capacity building, social art and awareness raising to articulate what is possible in creative work with others.
+Our mission is to promote the development of critical and respectful social subjects who are free to think, choose and create.

 ParamitaLab was born out of the intentional union of four professionals in the fields of education, psychology, philosophy, economics, and politics.
 Their personal exploration and research into the philosophies of the ancient West, the East, and Anthroposophy led them to create workshops to find a new point of view aimed at the community of human beings.
 They have developed three axes of work around which the workshops, debates and dispositives revolve.
 They are: resonance, specific realisation and the six principles of human potential.
 The verification and research dispositives are designed with theoretical contributions from the physical and natural sciences, psychoanalysis, Eastern and Western philosophy, transformative education and anthroposophy in all its fields.